deepdives-eu/deepdives-eu.github.io/deepdives-eu/SecurityForServerlessDevelopers.md

-# DevOps Fundamentals book links
+# Security for Serverless Developers book links

-This document contains links and book references mentioned in the book "DevOps Fundamentals".
+This document contains links and book references mentioned in the book "Security for Serverless Developers".

 ## Chapter 1: DevOps Basics